-You probably know of WIIFM.
-It’s an acronym that means “what’s in it for me?”, and it’s been around for a long time.
-Marketers love it, talk about it.
-There are endless articles about it.
-But WIIFM wasn’t designed for B2B and it shouldn’t be part of B2B marketing strategies.
+You probably know of WIIFM if you’re in B2B marketing.
+It’s an acronym that means “what’s in it for me?”, and this principle has been around for a long time.
+Marketers love it, talk about it, and there are endless articles about it.
+The problem is WIIFM wasn’t designed for B2B marketing.

-WIIFM is supposed to explain what someone gets, and some marketers claim it’s a question prospects at every buying stage ask themselves.
-WIIFM can come up when prospective clients hear a sales pitch, scan a website, marketing collateral, social channels, or attend your client-prospect dinner with partners.
+WIIFM is supposed to explain what someone gets in ~10 seconds or less, and some marketers claim it’s a question prospective customers ask themselves at every buying stage.
+The acronym WIIFM can come up when prospects hear a sales pitch, scan a website, marketing collateral, social channels, or attend your client-prospect dinner with partners.

-I was taught WIIFM years ago but frequently found it required explanation in a B2B biz setting, plus it did not consider buyer motivations.
+I was taught WIIFM years ago but frequently found it required explanation in a B2B business setting, plus it did not consider buyer motivations.
 Some call WIIFM a tactic.
 Others say it’s a concept, factor, or strategy.
-The shit gets confusing and leads to questions like:
+This gets confusing and leads to questions like:

 I created an upgrade that works for B2B companies.
 It’s been tested.